 - a prohibited street, where no street trading is allowed

 - a consent street, where no street trading is allowed without consent.

 All streets in Medway that have not been designated as prohibited streets are consent streets, although specific consent is needed for trading in Chatham, Rochester and Gillingham high streets.

 People selling food must also register with the Food and Safety Team, which will offer advice and inspect any vehicles or equipment that they trade from.

 If you want to sell hot food and drink after 11pm, you must also apply for a Premises Licence under the Licensing Act 2003.
 You cannot trade after 11pm without the relevant licence.

 Street trading consents are issued for one year and give consent to trade.
-They do not give consent to trade in a particular place and should it be deemed that an obstruction is being caused, a trader may be moved on by an officer of the council or a police officer.
+They do not give consent to trade in a particular place and should it be deemed that an obstruction is being caused, a trader may be moved on by one of our officers or the police.

 You must be over 17 years of age to hold a licence.
 Licences will be refused if any of the following grounds exist: